polkadot-fellows/xcm-format/proposals/0038-staking-instructions.md

 - `assets: MultiAssets`: The assets to unstake.
 - `staker: MultiLocation`: The staker multilocation account where the stake will be unstaked.
-- `nominated: MultiLocation`: The multilocation where the stake unstaked from.
+- `nominated: MultiLocation`: The target multilocation from where the stake will be unstaked.

 Kind: *Instruction*

 Errors: *Fallible*:

 - `AssetNotFound`
+- `TargetNotStaked`

+#### `LockTransfer(MultiAssets, MultiLocation, MultiLocation, MultiLocation)`

+Transfers a locked asset from one multilocation to another.

+- `assets: MultiAssets`: The locked assets to transfer.

+##### Examples

+> TODO

+### `UnstakeAsset(MultiAsset, Multilocation, Multilocation)`

+Unstake assets from a specific nomination.

+Operands:

+- `assets: MultiAssets`: The assets to unstake.
+- `staker: MultiLocation`: The staker multilocation account where the stake will be unstaked.
+- `nominated: MultiLocation`: The target multilocation from where the stake will be unstaked.

+Kind: *Instruction*

+Errors: *Fallible*:

+- `AssetNotFound`
-- `NotEnoughFunds`
+- `TargetNotStaked`

 #### Examples